 Star power does sell.
 We have Kanye West and his sneakers as proof of that.
-But does buying on the premise of a celebrity endorsement alone work season after season in the upper echelon of fashion, where price points are at their highest?
+But does buying on the premise of a celebrity endorsement alone work season after season in the upper echelon of fashion, where price points are at their highest and in many cases, logos are secondary?
 Does this type of demand lead to industry-wide approval (think: winning the biggest Council of Fashion Designers of America prize – one based at least in theory on design (and maybe also based on favoritism as indicated by the small pool of nominees each year) – twice before the age of 30)?
 Almost certainly not.

 Since the launch of their collection in 2006 (when they were just 20 years old), the now 29-year-old Olsens, who boast no formal design training, have had many wondering: Do they actually design for The Row, a collection named “in reverence of London’s Savile Row” and known for its exceptional quality textiles and impeccable fits?
 (A question of which they've grown a bit tired).

 We know that they have quite a bit of help in terms of design and the running of the business itself, which is not something for which to fault them – it is quite the opposite actually.
 Identifying that they could not do this on their own – without formal fashion or business training – is wise.
 And in fashion and entertainment, industries rife with creativity and delicate (yet substantial) egos, this willingness to share the spotlight can be rare but also smart.